nicklasanielsen/3semExercises/Flow 1/week 1/README.md

 > ### To explore the API you can add the following to the URL:
 > Get all customers: /api/bankcustomer/all
 > Get customer by id: /api/bankcustomer/{id}

+For more information about this week, check out [dat-fall2020](https://dat-fall2020.netlify.app/Flow-1/week1/).